George Tsebelis

 George Tsebelis is a Greek-American political scientist who specializes in comparative politics and formal modeling.
 He is currently Anatol Rapoport Collegiate Professor of Political Science at the University of Michigan.

 He received undergraduate degrees in engineering from the National Technical University of Athens and in political science from Sciences Po.
 He received a doctorate in mathematical statistics from Pierre and Marie Curie University and one in political science from Washington University in St. Louis.
-Tsebelis was elected as a Fellow of the American Academy of Arts and Sciences as part of the Academy's 2016 class.
+Tsebelis was elected as a Fellow of the American Academy of Arts and Sciences as part of the Academy's 2016 class and was named the 2025 William H. Riker Prize recipient "in recognition of a body of research that exemplifies and advances the scientific study of politics".
+He also received honorary degrees from the Universities of Crete (2014), the National Kapodistrian University of Athens (2024) and the University of Milan (2025).

 Veto players theory

 Tsebelis developed the theory of "veto players", set out in his best known work, Veto Players: How Political Institutions Work (2002).